-The Dubai International Financial Center opened in 2004 to attract international banks, asset managers and insurers and is home to the regional offices of Goldman Sachs Group Inc. (GS), Citigroup Inc. (C) and Standard Chartered Plc.
+The Dubai International Financial Center opened in 2004 to attract international banks, asset managers and insurers and is home to the regional offices of Goldman Sachs Group Inc. (GS:US), Citigroup Inc. (C:US) and Standard Chartered Plc.
 (STAN) The center also has a stock exchange and is governed by its own laws that seek to match regulatory standards in developed markets.

 Separately, Dubai will make the registration of property- rental contracts mandatory starting next month as the emirate seeks to collect rental-market data.

 The requirement will start next month and help Dubai’s Real Estate Regulatory Agency, known as RERA, better set the emirate’s rental index to stop landlords from charging inflatable rents, RERA Chief Executive Officer Marwan bin Ghalita told reporters yesterday.
 Real-estate brokers will need to comply to receive or renew trade licenses.

 Indonesia May Allow Banks to Own as Much as 90% of Local Lenders